The top cheese markets in the Netherlands are in Alkmaar and Gouda. Edam is very close to Amsterdam and Woerden the least touristy.

-Always double-check specific dates, as markets may be cancelled, or additional markets scheduled, during holiday periods or for special events.
+Always double-check specific dates, as markets may be canceled, or additional markets scheduled, during holiday periods or for special events.

 Alkmaar Show Cheese Market

 The Alkmaar cheese market follows the old traditions with strict cheese carrier guild rules applied to dress and behavior.
-During market day, up to thousand yellow cheeses are laid out, sold, weighed and importantly carried to the trucks.
+During market day, up to a thousand yellow cheeses are laid out, sold, weighed, and importantly carried to the trucks.